The Ultimate Guide

 - Goods and Services Tax (GST) – if your income will go over the threshold.

-- Pay As You Go (PAYG) Withholding Tax – if you employ people or withhold other amounts.
+- Pay As You Go (PAYG) Withholding Tax – if you employ people or withhold other amounts such as voluntary withholding or withholding due to no ABN being supplied.

 - Fuel Tax Credits – if you conduct eligible activities or operate eligible equipment.